zillow/javascript/react/README.md

-# Zillow React/JSX Style Guide
+# Zillow React/JSX Code Conventions

 *A mostly reasonable approach to React and JSX*